Year 5 English: what your child learns

 Reading in Year 5 – your child will:

 Children should be allowed to choose a book at school to take home with them to read.
 You may be given an exercise book in order to write your comments in when you read with them.
-As part of guided reading, children will read with their teacher in groups once a week.
+Children may read with their teacher in groups as part of guided reading.
+Alternatively, they may explore texts as a whole class as part of Whole Class Reading.
+Different schools will use different approaches.

 Try this at home: